jakeovski/Love-For-The-Uglies/README.md

 3. Create .env file with the following properties:
-   CONNECTION_URL - containing the url to connect to Mongo Atlas database SERVER_PORT - containing the port you would like the server to run on
+   CONNECTION_URL - containing the url to connect to Mongo Atlas database PORT - containing the port you would like the server to run on

 4. For security reasons the private key required for the JWT token is not present in the repository.
 Generate a new pair of public.pem and private.pem RS256 keys and put them in the /server/config folder of the project